 Let me give you an analogy.
 It is a fact that most cars don’t go above 200 miles per hour, but if your friend owns a Bugatti (the world’s fastest production car) and claims that it goes faster than 200 miles per hour, you don’t get to say, “but most cars can’t go over 200 miles per hour, therefore I can reject your claim.”
 The fact that most cars can’t crack 200 doesn’t mean that no cars can go that fast.
 There are plenty of slow cars out there, but there are also some very fast ones.
 Therefore, you have to look at each model of car individually.
 Even so, there are lots of junk scientific studies out there, but there are also some very high quality studies, and you can learn to tell the difference.
 Indeed, I have written several posts on that very topic.
 So the take home message is not that you should arbitrarily reject scientific studies, but rather that you should carefully examine them before either accepting or rejecting them.

 Type 1 errors and publication biases

 One of the reasons that there are so many false studies is a statistical problem known as a type 1 error.
 I explained this in detail here and here, but in short, classical statistics operate off of probabilities that show you how likely you are to get a result of the effect size that you observed (or greater) if there actually is no effect.
-For example, if you are comparing a drug to a placebo and patients responded better to the drug with a P value of 0.03, that would mean that there is only a 3% chance of you finding the difference that you found (or greater) if the drug is not actually better than the placebo.
+For example, if you are comparing a drug to a placebo and patients responded better to the drug with a P value of 0.03, that would mean that there was only a 3% chance that the difference you found (or greater) could arise by chance if the drug is not actually better than the placebo.
 To determine whether or not a result is statistically significant, we compare that probability to a predesignated value called alpha.
 This value is typically 0.05 (5%), and anything below it is considered significant.